bonitoo-io/virtual-device/README.md

 * `DeviceRunner` - sets up and runs a list of devices.
 * `Mqtt5Subscriber` - included as a simple utility for subscribing to topics and inspecting MQTT broker messaging.

+**Basic Structure**

+When working with virtual devices in this project keep in mind that the following class structure, from the bottom up, is used:

+   * _Data Generator_ - generates primitive values of type Long, Double or String.
+   * _Item_ - encapsulates the results of a Data Generator adding to them a label and a name, so that the item can be handled elsewhere.
+   * _Sample_ - encapsulates a set of Items adding with them an MQTT topic and a timestamp of when they were generated.
+   * _Device_ - encapsulates a set of Samples, times the value updates and handles communication with the MQTT broker.
+   * _DeviceRunner_ - encapsulates a set of Devices, manages their threads and sets up the broker client.

 **Configurability**

 Devices are fully configurable using a runner configuration YAML file.
 Internally devices can use a standard numeric or string generator to create values for primitive payload item fields.
 More sophisticated random value generators can be added through the [Item Plugins](plugins/README.md#Item-plugins) interface.